ibm-cloud-docs/codeengine/cmd_defs.md

 ## Subscription commands
 {: #cli-subscription}

-Work with an subscription sources.
+Manage subscription sources for events.
 Subscription commands enable you to setup different sources to work with subscriptions.
 {: shortdesc}

 You can use either `subscription` or `sub` in your subscription commands.
 To see CLI help for the subscription commands, run `ibmcloud ce sub -h`.